Skip to Content

 Instructions for the literacy activities and board games at Family Reading Day/Day of the Child:

-Day of the Child 2023 final draft
+Day of the Child – Reading Day 2024 fd

 Traditional Games from around the World